rotationalio/rotational.io/content/en/blog/2021-05-19-what-are-protocol-buffers.md

 When we build public data APIs, we like to use JSON or XML.
 These standards don't require a robust contract between the data provider backend and the data consumers on the other end.
 For the data providers, that means you can change the schema by adding new fields without necessarily having to deprecate older versions of the API.
 Likewise, data consumers can get away with not having the schema (or not having the most recent version of it), because the schema can be inferred from the human-readable results that come back from their API calls.
 For analysts and data scientists who interact with public APIs, this is a key feature.

 YAML and TOML frequently get used in cloud configuration, deployment, and devops tools like Kubernetes and Heroku.
-They're convenient because they end up having a lot of boilerplate that can be reused across deployments, and support things like adding comments and notes that you can't do with JSON.
+They're convenient because they end up having a lot of boilerplate that can be reused across deployments, and support documentation features like adding comments and notes that you can't do with JSON.

 On the other hand, human-readability comes at a cost; XML, JSON, YAML, and TOML are not very compact.
 And if it's not going to be used for communication between people, that cost might not be worth paying, particularly if it slows down throughput or threatens data security.